Joey Salceda: Representative of the 3rd district of Albay (1998-2007)

 Salceda was joined by TV personality Solita Monsod at a conference on statistics in 2010.

 In his freshman term, Salceda was elected chairman of the House Committee on Trade and Industry.
 During his chairmanship, he led the enactment three key trade measures, namely Republic Act No. 8751 or the Countervailing Duty Act, Republic Act No. 8752 or the Anti-Dumping Duty Act, and Republic Act No. 8800 or the Safeguard Measures Act.
+As congressman, Salceda opposed capital punishment, with him filing a bill that sought to repeal it from law.

-Salceda is also regarded as the "Father of the Cityhood of Ligao City" after his successful sponsorship of the measure converting the municipality of Ligao into a component city under Republic Act No. 9008.
+He sponsored the conversion of the municipality of Ligao into a component city under Republic Act No. 9008, as he was the incumbent Albay 3rd District Congressman at that time.

 In recognition of his experience in the markets, he held several key positions during his freshman term, including as Chairman of the Committee on Trade and Industry and vice chair of the Committees on Ways and Means and Economic Affairs.

 Salceda was also instrumental in initiating the Bicol International Airport, which he requested from President Arroyo in 2004.